jpenilla/squaremap/README.md

 ## What is squaremap

-squaremap (formerly known as Pl3xMap) is a minimalistic and lightweight live world map viewer for Minecraft servers.
+squaremap is a minimalistic and lightweight live world map viewer for Minecraft servers.

 squaremap hooks into your Minecraft server as a plugin or mod on a [supported platform](#supported-platforms), then generates and manages a live map of your server, viewable in any web browser.